 Telehealth

 Telehealth is face-to-face video that allows clients to have appointments in real time through confidential video conferencing.
-While we continue to have face-to-face appointments, we have expanded our services to offer telehealth visits
+While we continue to have face-to-face appointments, we have expanded our services to offer telehealth visits.

 If you are interested in telehealth services, an agency clinician will assess to determine if it is clinically appropriate for you to receive services through telehealth.
 If you prefer to receive services in person, you will be provided with an in person appointment.
 When services are being provided to a child or youth, a caregiver must be present to assist in effectively engaging in services.